VirtoCommerce/vc-module-contract/README.md

 # Contract Module

-## Overview

-The *Contract* module enables simple personalization for customers.
+The Contract module enables simple personalization for customers.

-The goal of this module is providing special prices for some Virto Commerce customers, such as non-tech, not high skilled business users.
+The goal of this module is to provide special prices for some Virto Commerce customers, such as non-tech, not high skilled business users.

-The *Contract* module allows you to leverage both the *Pricing* and *Customers* modules in a single place.
+The Contract module allows you to leverage both the Pricing and Customers modules in a single place.

-## Key Features
+## Key features

-1. Support for multiple contracts for a single user
+* Support for multiple contracts for a single user
-2. Maintaining the *one contract to one store* relation
+* Maintaining the **one contract to one store** relation
-3. Support for contracts based on the user group feature
+* Support for contracts based on the user group feature
-4. Attachments
+* Attachments

-## User Scenarios
+## User scenarios

 - Creating and managing contracts with customers
 - Providing and managing special prices for specific products for specific customers